Lochy2000/save-the-bird/README.md

 ## Credits
 -   First of all I want to thank my mentor Spencer Bariball for motivating me to start this project when I had no inspiration to do so.
     As always he has been a great help on the way!

+-   I also got some very helpful tips from my co-student Patricia when I was struggling with error handling.

 -   I took some initial inspiration and guidelines to this project from:
     -   [Kite YouTube channel](https://www.youtube.com/watch?v=m4nEnsavl6w&t=205s)